StatFunGen/xqtl-resources/data/genes/README.md

 ## the unified_AD_loci_xQTL_summary.xlxs table
 Each row correspond to a variant in a locus that have been associated to AD GWAS (Combining finemaping and Coloc results for the 4 GWAS studies data used).

-For each AD locus, only the variants with maximum GWAS PIP/VCP ('inclusion score') >0.1 are included, and we take only the top5 based on GWAS PIP/VCP + the top5 based on cV2F score.
-If no variant with inclusion score>0.1, only the top1 variant of GWAS PIP/VCP, xQTL PIP/VCP and cV2F score  is displayed.
+For each AD locus, variants following this criteria are included:
+- with maximum GWAS PIP/VCP ('inclusion score') >0.1
+- the top5 variants based on cV2F score are included.
+- the top1 variant based on GWAS PIP/VCP
+- the top1 variant based on xQTL PIP/VCP, for each broad context.

 If the variant have been associated to an xQTL, summary are shown in xQTLs summary part.
 #### xQTL confidence score